Azure/azure-sdk/_posts/2020-05-05-jupyter-notebooks.md

     print("Warning: Blob already exists")
 ```

-We can then take steps similar to fetching the initial log data above to pull the model logs for inspection; for instance, to watch fora regression in model performance:
+We can then take steps similar to fetching the initial log data above to pull the model logs for inspection; for instance, to watch for a regression in model performance:

 ```python
 container = storage_client.get_container_client(output_container_name)